 Ashford CHAMPion Award

 Student Community Standards and Student Development and Engagement want to recognize Ashford University students who uphold the values of integrity, fairness, respect, responsibility, and community.
 The Ashford CHAMPion Award will be presented to the student or students who best exhibit Ashford University’s high community standards.
-This quarter’s award goes to Renee Sus.
+This quarter’s award goes to Cheryl Riga.

 Nominate the next Ashford CHAMPion!
 Do you know a student or alum who: